 Your hands play a big part in the transmission of bacteria and viruses, so proper hand hygiene is one way we can all work to prevent the spread of illness

-When it comes to cleaning our hands, we have two effective options, hand washing and hand sanitizer.
-When done properly, both can reduce the amount of germs on your hands, but which choice is really best?
+When it comes to cleaning your hands, you have two effective options: Handwashing and hand sanitizer.
+But which choice is best?

 Want a trick?
-Try singing the ABC’s from start to finish before you rinse your hands.
-When you’re finished, you can either use a clean towel or air dry your hands.
+Try singing the ABCs from start to finish before you rinse your hands.
+When you’re done, you can either use a clean towel or air dry your hands.

-When applying hand sanitizer, use at least a half of a teaspoon, or enough that it takes between 15 and 20 seconds for your hands to dry.
+When applying hand sanitizer, use at least a half of a teaspoon, or enough that it takes about 20 seconds for your hands to dry while rubbing them.
 It is also important to note that hand sanitizers do not kill all types germs.

-When you have the option, hand washing should always be your first choice.
-Although both hand washing and hand sanitizer are great methods to keep your hands clean, it is important to keep in mind that hand sanitizer should not be seen as a replacement for soap and water, but rather, an alternative if you do not have the resources to wash your hands.
+When you have the option, handwashing should always be your first choice.
+Although both handwashing and hand sanitizer are great methods to keep your hands clean, it is important to keep in mind that hand sanitizer is not a replacement for soap and water, but rather, an alternative if you do not have the resources to wash your hands.

 Editor's Note: This video was originally published on , and was last reviewed on .

 About Urgent Care